-All students enrolled in an Auburn Abroad placeholder course will also be enrolled in the mandatory Auburn University International Emergency Travel Self Insurance Plan, provided through International Travel Emergency Assistance Services (from United Healthcare Global, formerly MEDEX).
-The plan provides students with medical and security evacuation, 24/7 assistance, 24/7 referrals to medical and legal services, financial guarantees for hospital admission and discharge abroad and major medical benefits abroad.
+All students enrolled in Auburn Abroad will also be enrolled in the mandatory Auburn University International Insurance.
+This plan provides students with medical and security evacuation, 24/7 assistance, 24/7 referrals to medical and legal services, financial guarantees for hospital admission and discharge, and major medical benefits abroad.
 This insurance plan is accepted by hospitals abroad where many domestic insurance plans are not.
 Detailed coverage information can be found in each student's online application.

 Students are responsible for the following before departure: